 1 x Ernie Ball volume pedal

-At the point of making the decision, I hadn’t yet come up with this idea forming a compositional approach.
+At the point of making the decision, I hadn’t yet come up with the idea of forming a compositional approach.
 It was just part of my regular creative process.

 The title of the series of pieces is “Everything.
 Everything at once.
 Once.”.

 I think it really suits this way of thinking about composition.
-I don’t know where this compositional approach begins and my normal creative process ends, and as such, I don’t think I will compose a gigantic amount of these pieces.
-But for now it is something I am exploring.
+I don’t know where this compositional approach begins and my normal creative process ends, but I don’t think I will compose a gigantic amount of these pieces.
+For now, it is something I am exploring.

 Leave a comment